Control chart rules are used to perform stability analysis

 QI Macros highlights unstable points and trends by turning them red.

-Control chart rules used by various industries and experts
+Control Chart Rules used by various industries and experts

-QI Macros uses the Montgomery rules from Introduction to Statistical Process Control, 4th edition pp 172-175, Montgomery as its default.
+QI Macros uses the rules from Introduction to Statistical Process Control, 4th edition pp 172-175, Montgomery as its default.
 QI Macros also offers these other rules and makes it easy to change from one rule set to another using its Control Chart Rules sub-menu.

 # | Control Chart Rule |